 What to Pack for Milos?

-You may be wondering just what to pack for Milos and the rest of the Greek islands.
-The islands are beautiful, swarming with history, and are populated with some of the friendliest people in the world.
+You may wonder what to pack for Milos and the rest of the Greek islands.
+The islands are beautiful, swarming with history, and populated with some of the friendliest people in the world.

 When is the Best Time to Visit Milos?